Ducklett/unity-devconsole/readme.md

 ## Adding custom commands

-Custom commands are just static functions with a `ConsoleCommand` attribute from the `ivy.devconsole` namespace, look at `TestCommands.cs` for some examples.
+Custom commands are just static functions with a `ConsoleCommand` attribute from the `Ivy.Devconsole` namespace, look at `TestCommands.cs` for some examples.

 ```C#
 [ConsoleCommand("add", description: "add two numbers together", example: "add 10 20")]